Cesar Gourmet Filets Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 When you consider the protein-boosting effect of the wheat gluten, this looks like the profile of a canned product containing a moderate amount of meat.

-Cesar Gourmet Filets is a meat-based canned dog food using a moderate amount of chicken, beef and meat by-products as its main sources of animal protein, thus earning the brand 3 stars.
+Cesar Gourmet Filets is a meat-based canned dog food using a moderate amount of meat and generic meat by-products as its main sources of animal protein, thus earning the brand 3 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.